 These emissions don't occur in a vacuum.
-They are part of a broader economic and regulatory system that creates a complex web of incentives and disinto reduce emissions.
+They are part of a broader economic to reduce emissions.
 Every actor in a giv of other actors and therefore shares responsibility for reducing them.

-ue-chain responsibility between actors explicit by requiring companies to set targets not only for their direct emis porting Standards.
+ue-chain responsibility between actors explicit by requiring companies to set targets not only for their direct emis sions, known as scope 1, and emissions ing, they have the power to redirect cap and Value Chain Accounting and Reporting Standards.

-The private sector is stepping up to em brace this shared responsibility.
-Over 90% of the 339 companies with approved science-based targets have set ambitious scope 3 targets, setting off positive ripple effect across a wide circle change we need.
+The private sector is stepping up to em 90% of the 339 companies with appositive ripple effect across a wide circle change we need.
 By lending and invest-